geekodour/o/content/public_lists/things_to_say_when.md

 Will be updating this page frequently because I come up with the best thing to say at places when I come back to my room from where I could say that thing.
 And it's common knowledge that the best arguments to fights come in the shower.
 See [CannedTXT](https://cannedtxt.com/) , extract things out of it for personal use.

+> -   5 minutes? just ask the person how they got into the thing that they're into. when did you first get into astrology / neuroscience / norse mythology / mongolian throat singing? how did that happen? wow, no way!! and then? you're kidding. what?? yeai see it. damn! how else?
+> -   what do newbies like me typically get wrong about X? why do think that is? what's your favorite thing about X? why? what's the biggest source of drama in the X community right now? are you on either side or do you see both merits? etc etc. 3 hours have gone by
+>
+> visakan on twt

 ## Attending a party {#attending-a-party}